Physiotherapy Practice at Runaway Bay Marina

 At Be Well Physiotherapy we will provide each patient with the individualized treatment they deserve to achieve the best outcome.

-Our principal physiotherapist, Katia, provided more than 20 000 treatments in Europe.
-She helped artists, sport professionals, dancers and others to reach best results.
+Our principal physiotherapist, Katia, started her carer as physiotherapist in Paris, France.
+She was running 2 successful physiotherapy clinics where she helped artists, sport professionals, dancers and others to reach best results.

 Each assessments and treatments are individualized: we call it “one-on-one consultations”.

 - TMJ pain and dysfunction: pain, discomfort, loss of movement of neck and jaw region

 - Pre-operative Physiotherapy: better results can be achieved when the patient has a few treatments of Physiotherapy prior to surgery.
 These treatments encourage increased mouth opening, relaxation of muscles and preparation of the neck.
 These treatments also offer the opportunity to educate about post-operative oedema, scarring, and beneficial movements.

 - Post-operative Physiotherapy: when clinically indicated and depending on patient’s history, Physiotherapy can start few days after surgery.